mwmaher/C-Data-Structures-Library/README.md

 - Linked lists (single linked and doubly linked)

-all code is ANSI standard C and originally developed under Microsoft C version 5.1.
+All code is ANSI standard C and originally developed under Microsoft C version 5.1.
 All routines have been tested and debugged as well.
 Source code and headers are fully documented.
 I consider the programming style to be very readable and easy to follow (lots of white space).

 The package that you are interested in could be described as a general-purpose set of programming tools that support three conceptual structures: sets, stacks, and queues.
 I have worked up an abstract data type for linked lists but because I never needed it I never finished the code (I could finish it in about a day).